golioth/golioth-firmware-sdk/tests/hil/platform/zephyr/README.md

 # Zephyr HIL Test Base

-This provides a base Zephhyr application that can be used to run HIL tests.
+This provides a base Zephyr application that can be used to run HIL tests.
 The application handles network connection and provides a shell interface for setting network and Golioth (PSK) credentials.
 The application must be combined with a test source file in order for it to compile correctly.
 The name of the